DevCheckOG/DevCheckOG/README.md

 I am an 18-year-old computer engineering student with a previous self-taught background.

 - I like research hardware/software stuff.
-- I do compilers for fun/hobby.
+- I do/research compilers for fun/hobby.

 ## Technical Skills